• Skip to main content

 Electric Vehicle Charging

-There are currently 2 electric vehicle (EV) charging stations within a 10-mile radius of the center of Plains, GA.
+There is currently 2 electric vehicle (EV) charging stations within a 10-mile radius of the center of Plains, GA.
 The nearest station is located near the Visitor Center.

 Details about Jimmy Carter NHP